As many already know, the end of the year is busy with holidays such as

 - Driving arrangements made with other adults or parents (if any)

 If you are divorced with children and have concerns regarding custody and

-visitation, we encourage you to get in contact with
+visitation, especially as holidays approach, we encourage you to get in

-which strategies can help you and your family reach a favorable outcome.
+can help you and your family reach a favorable outcome.
+Because we truly

-Because we truly care about your wellbeing and the happiness of your children,
+care about your wellbeing and the happiness of your children, we work

 To discuss your case,

 call our Bergen County child custody attorneys.
 Our legal team wishes you and

 your family a safe and happy Halloween weekend and night!